pauleveritt/wired_injector/docs/index.md

 # wired_injector

 Tired of picking apart the [wired](wired:index) container inside your data classes and services?
-`wired_injector` brings type-based dependency injection, plus operators, to your code.
+`wired_injector` brings type-based dependency injection, plus a pipeline with operators, to your code.

 ## Installation